Path of Faith Formation

 Adults who choose this path will start out by taking several classes in UU Foundations, move on to articulating their faith, and then, if they have higher aspirations, may choose one or more culminating paths.

-While the path is presented here a sequential series, we understand that every individual is unique, and anyone with an interest may take any class at any time.
+While the path is presented here as a sequential series, we understand that every individual is unique, and anyone with an interest may take any class at any time.

 Here’s the path: